 This vacuum is pretty easy to store.
 It's taller than a comparable canister vacuum like the Miele Classic C1 when not in use but has a smaller horizontal footprint.
 There's also onboard storage for its included crevice tool and soft bristle brush attachments.
 Unfortunately, you'll need to wind its power cord back up manually.

 This vacuum's dirt compartment is good.
-It's larger than those of alternatives like the Shark Rotator Lift-Away ADV, and since it's made of clear plastic and has a max fill line, you can tell how close it is to being filled at a glance.
+It's larger than alternatives like the Shark Rotator Lift-Away ADV, and since it's made of clear plastic and has a max fill line, you can tell how close it is to being filled at a glance.

 This vacuum has a disappointing range.
 Its power cord is decently long, but its hose is considerably shorter than alternatives like the Hoover WindTunnel 2 Whole House Rewind, making it hard to clean out-of-reach areas when using it in its semi-handheld configuration.

 This vacuum has terrible suction power in its floorhead.
 Its suction inlet is positioned too high above the contact surface to generate a tight seal.
-If you want to exert the maximum amount of suction force, you should use the vacuum in its semi-handheld configuration with its crevice tool, which generates a maximum of 73.58 inHâ‚‚O (18.31 kPa) of suction, which is more than sufficient for deep cleaning.
-However, the vacuum is ill-suited to cleaning bigger areas when used in this configuration.
+If you want to exert the maximum amount of suction force, you should use the vacuum in its semi-handheld configuration with its crevice tool, which generates a maximum of 73.58 inH₂O (18.31 kPa) of suction, which is more than sufficient for deep cleaning.
+However, when used in this configuration, the vacuum is ill-suited to cleaning bigger areas.

 This vacuum has alright maneuverability.
 Its rotating head makes it easier to navigate between obstacles, but the bulky shape of the floorhead and dirt compartment makes it hard to clean tight spaces or underneath furniture.
 Its floorhead can also get caught on rug tassels and very dense carpets, forcing you to turn it off to pull it free.
 Its somewhat heavy weight can be a nuisance when lifting it over obstructions like electrical cords.
 Thankfully, its crevice tool/soft bristle brush attachment is within easy reach, thanks to the onboard tool storage slot.

 This vacuum does a good job of filtering out fine allergens.
 Its foam and felt pre-motor filters, combined with its HEPA exhaust filter, allow it to capture a good amount of airborne particles.
 If you're especially sensitive to allergens, it's worth seeking out a bagged vacuum with a HEPA filter, like the Kenmore Intuition Bagged, which has an added layer of filtration in the form of its dirtbag.
-Removing a self-sealing dirtbag is a far more hygienic process than shaking out a plastic dustbin, which can release a large plume of dust and other fine particles.
+Removing a self-sealing dirtbag is far more hygienic than shaking out a plastic dustbin, which can release a large plume of dust and other fine particles.

 This vacuum does a mediocre job of handling debris on crevices.
 It lacks the necessary suction force to draw debris out from cracks as it moves, so you'll have to park it in place to clear away debris.
 If you want better crevice-cleaning performance, you can use its crevice tool.